-Because she fits correctly, you would know that I is the right pronoun.
+Because she fits correctly, you would know that I is the right subject pronoun.

 When to Use Me

-Just like with I, you can substitute other objective pronouns if you are unsure whether to use I or me.
-These pronouns include her, him, you, and them.
+Just like with I, you can substitute an object pronoun if you are unsure whether to use I or me.
+These object pronouns include her, him, you, and them.
 Object pronouns serve as a direct or indirect object to the verb